BrightspaceUI/actions/vdiff/README.md

 * `aws-secret-access-key`: Access key secret for the role that will assume the vdiff role - see [setup details](#setting-up-aws-access-creds) below.
 * `aws-session-token`: Session token for the role that will assume the vdiff role - see [setup details](#setting-up-aws-access-creds) below.
 * `draft-pr` (default: `true`): Whether to open the golden PR as a draft PR.
 * `github-token`: Token used to cleanup branches and open the golden PR.
-This does not need admin privileges, so you can use the standard `GITHUB_TOKEN` that exists automatically.
+This does not need admin privileges, so the standard `GITHUB_TOKEN` that's available can be used.
 * `vdiff-branch-prefix` (default: `ghworkflow/vdiff`): Prefix for vdiff branches.

 `d2l-test-runner` Inputs: